-The Land Accelerator is an exciting four-month program and curated network for entrepreneurs who restore degraded forests and farmland.
+The Land Accelerator is an exciting program and curated network for entrepreneurs who restore degraded forests and farmland.
 It is anchored by an intensive week-long workshop when the cohort meets in person.
 There is no fee to join, and the program does not take equity.

-The Land Accelerator has been held twice in Africa and will return to Nairobi for the third time in October 2020.
-The program will also be launching in South Asia in June 2020 and in Latin America is currently active from December 2020-April 2021.
+The Land Accelerator has been held twice in Africa and will return to Nairobi for the third time in mid- 2021.
+We are launching our second cohort for South Asia also in mid-2021.
+Our first cohort in Latin America is currently active from December 2020-April 2021.

 Tops tips and information for applying from the Land Accelerator launch in Delhi

 Check the recording from our webinar on financing to learn strategies to get investment for your business.

 Check out the 3-minute video below for more details about the Land Accelerator.

 Are you an entrepreneur who’s interested in joining?
 If you are working to improve a degraded landscape – and you want to learn fast and raise money for your venture – then this is the right program for you.
 Applications are currently open for entrepreneurs from Africa and South Asia.

 The Land Accelerator’s second African cohort met from September 7-12, 2019, in Nairobi, Kenya.
 The 14 startups were chosen from 335 applicants and represent 8 African countries.
 Each received a EUR 3,000 grant in addition to a travel stipend.

 Over 100 investors and members of Nairobi’s start-up community joined us at the Demo Day on Sep 12, 2019 to meet the entrepreneurs.
 Missed it?
 No problem!
 The full video is below.